ProvCheck Terms and Conditions

 (c) which is publicly available through no fault of the recipient of the Confidential Information or its personnel;

-(d) which was rightfully received by a party to the Agreement from a third party without restriction and without breach of any obligation of confidentiality; or
+(d) which was rightfully received by a party to these Terms from a third party without restriction and without breach of any obligation of confidentiality; or

 (e) by the Supplier if required as part of a bona fide sale of its business (assets or shares, whether in whole or in part) to a third party, provided that the Supplier enters into a confidentiality agreement with the third party on terms no less restrictive than this clause 8.